BOUMLYKMOHAMED/my_progects/README.md

  * Used SQlite Database;
  * Used the location ( the player will now his place on the maps);
  * Has questions for three level easy, medium and hard acording to earnig point;
- * sort the challenge by time and by score
+ * sort the challenge by time and by score;
+ * fetch the questions with multiple choice from https://opentdb.com/api_config.php;
+ * JSON API;

 https://user-images.githubusercontent.com/61798615/154476067-44aac855-8ec6-4383-a7e8-4d1ef140cc61.mp4